Subscription vs Membership: Which Model Fits Your Business?

 Subscriptions sell access.
 Memberships build communities.

-For most martial arts schools, gyms, and fitness studios, the membership model isn’t just the better choice — it’s the only choice that reflects what your business actually is.
+For most martial arts schools, gyms, and fitness studios, the membership model is the only one that reflects what your business actually is.
 People don’t pay you for access to equipment.
 They pay for the experience of training in your community, with your instructors, alongside people who push them to be better.

 The right model, paired with billing that actually works, is the difference between a business that grows every year and one that’s constantly replacing the members it loses.